camba1/gotemp/README.md

         - `routes`: application routes to the different pages
         - `client.js`: Required file used to start `Sapper`
         - `server.js`: Used to configure app with items like middleware and compression
         - `template.html`: Main page that contains our application.
-We added Bootstrap and Fontawesome CDN references in this page
+We added Bootstrap and Font Awesome CDN references in this page
     - `static`: Holds static items
 - `Dockerfile`: Used to build the docker image for the web app